tinalexander/tinalexander/README.md

 ## About me

-I'm Alexander Tin, a reporter for CBS News covering the Biden administration's public health agencies.
+I'm Alexander Tin, a reporter for CBS News covering federal public health agencies for our bureau in Washington, D.C.
 In order to find a new home for posting [notes](https://github.com/tinalexander/notes) that I've been taking, I've started to use Github.

 Contact me at TinA@CBSNews.com or text/call +1 202-381-7107.